 Shopify

-Shopify makes payments easy and secure with Shopify Payments, which works smoothly with Google Pay, Apple Pay, and PayPal.
-Your transactions are safe with SSL certificates, giving both buyers and sellers peace of mind.
 Shopify also has fraud protection to keep transactions secure.
-For bigger businesses, Shopify Plus offers B2B transactions and connects to Fulfillment by Amazon (FBA) to make shipping and fulfillment easier.
+For bigger businesses, Shopify Plus offers B2B transactions and connects to Fulfillment by Amazon (FBA) to simplify shipping and fulfillment.

 Etsy